- SAP made enormous claims around Leonardo. Several years after, these claims are so false.

 SAP Leonardo almost replaced HANA and S/4HANA as the primary marketing tentpole for SAP.
 Leonardo was the star of the 2017 SAPPHIRE conference but notably diminished in stature by the 2018 SAPPHIRE conference.

-We predicted that Leonardo would fail back in May of 2017 in Why Does Leonardo Seem so Fake?
-We also critiqued SAP consulting firms who blindly promoted Leonardo when we questioned How Accurate Was Bluefin Solutions on Leonardo?
+We predicted that Leonardo would fail way back in May of 2017 in Why Does Leonardo Seem so Fake?
+We covered some truly ridiculous claims around Leonardo in the article How Accurate Was SAP Saying Leonardo Ensures Frozen Ice Cream Delivery?

 The marketing noise around Leonardo died.
 Now, it looks like the product that never was.

 What to Do About Leonardo: Being Part of the Solution

 There are two fundamental problems around Leonardo.
 What SAP said about Leonardo never made any sense.
 And secondly, the large SAP consulting firms promoted Leonardo as they normally just repeat whatever SAP says.

 Accenture, as with all of the other firms lied to their clients about Leonardo.
 Very few companies actually tried Leonardo, but those that did failed, and Leonardo is now dead.

 HG Insights estimates 125 companies using Leonardo globally.

 We offer fact-checking services that are entirely research-based and that can stop inaccurate information dead in its tracks.
 SAP and the consulting firms rely on providing information without any fact-checking entity to contradict the information they provide.
 This is how companies end up paying for a database which is exorbitantly priced, exorbitantly expensive to implement and exorbitantly expensive to maintain.
 When SAP or their consulting firm are asked to explain these discrepancies, we have found that they further lie to the customer/client and often turn the issue around on the account, as we covered in the article How SAP Will Gaslight You When Their Software Does Not Work as Promised.